fifogipo/rich-note-component/README.md

 ## License

-This project is distributed under the MPL 2.0 License.
+This project is distributed under the MIT License.
 See the [LICENSE](./LICENSE) file for more details.